MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/text-paths.md

 In modern graphics systems, text fonts are collections of character outlines, usually defined by quadratic Bézier curves.
 Consequently, many modern graphics systems include a facility to convert text characters into a graphics path.

 You've already seen that you can stroke the outlines of text characters as well as fill them.
-This allows you to display these character outlines with a particular stroke width and even a path effect as described in the [**Path Effects**](~/xamarin-forms/user-interface/graphics/skiasharp/curves/effects.md) article.
+This allows you to display these character outlines with a particular stroke width and even a path effect as described in the [**Path Effects**](effects.md) article.
 But it is also possible to convert a character string into an `SKPath` object.
-This means that text outlines can be used for clipping with techniques that were described in the [**Clipping with Paths and Regions**](~/xamarin-forms/user-interface/graphics/skiasharp/curves/clipping.md) article.
+This means that text outlines can be used for clipping with techniques that were described in the [**Clipping with Paths and Regions**](clipping.md) article.

-Besides using a path effect to stroke a character outline, you can also create path effects that are based on a paths are derived from character strings, and you can even combine the two effects:
+Besides using a path effect to stroke a character outline, you can also create path effects that are based on a path that is derived from a character string, and you can even combine the two effects:

 ![](text-paths-images/pathsandtextsample.png "Text Path Effect")

-In the [previous article](~/xamarin-forms/user-interface/graphics/skiasharp/curves/effects.md) you saw how the [`GetFillPath`](xref:SkiaSharp.SKPaint.GetFillPath(SkiaSharp.SKPath,SkiaSharp.SKPath,SkiaSharp.SKRect,System.Single)) method of `SKPaint` can obtain an outline of a stroked path.
+In the previous article on [**Path Effects**](effects.md), you saw how the [`GetFillPath`](xref:SkiaSharp.SKPaint.GetFillPath(SkiaSharp.SKPath,SkiaSharp.SKPath,SkiaSharp.SKRect,System.Single)) method of `SKPaint` can obtain an outline of a stroked path.
 You can also use this method with paths derived from character outlines.

 Finally, this article demonstrates another intersection of paths and text: The [`DrawTextOnPath`](xref:SkiaSharp.SKCanvas.DrawTextOnPath(System.String,SkiaSharp.SKPath,System.Single,System.Single,SkiaSharp.SKPaint)) method of `SKCanvas` allows you to display a text string so that the baseline of the text follows a curved path.